joshdplo/cubesdirect-vanilla/README.md

 # CubesDirect
 A mock e-commerce site built using Node, Express, SQLite, and (insert FE tech here).
 This project was created in October 2024.

+## Running Locally
+- Nodemailer Setup **(optional)**
+  - when running/developing locally
+  - using mailtrap for email testing (oct 2024)
+    - sign up on mailtrap WITH THE EMAIL YOU WILL BE SENDING TO
+    - review mailtrap's blog post on (how to use mailtrap with nodemailer here)[https://mailtrap.io/blog/sending-emails-with-nodemailer/] (credentials in next bullet point)
+    - go to sending domians > demomailtrap.com > integration > transactional stream
+      - use the host, port, username, and password listed to configure nodemailer's mailOptions object (username will most likely be "api")
+    - you can use `node scripts/email-test.js` to test that emails are sent
+    - NOTE: you can only send mails via mailtrap to the *address you created your mailtrap account with* (you **can** change your mailtrap email account if needed!)
+  - using gmail for email testing
+    - i didn't test gmail sending, but (here is a note from nodemailer on using gmail)[https://nodemailer.com/usage/using-gmail/].
+With a potential couple extra steps, it *should* work.

 ## Why I made CubesDirect
 I made this project for xxxxxxxxxx